kiran1903/healthtrackerrest/README.md

 # Health Tracker
 Health Tracker App - Kotlin based WebApp
-This App includes core 5 fearures for tracking health which includes Users, Activities, HealthParameters, ExerciseTracker, Measurements.
-The project is deployed with the help of Heroku.
+This App includes core 6 fearures for tracking health which includes Users, Activities, HealthParameters, ExerciseTracker, Measurements and sleepmonitoring.
+The project is deployed with the help of Railway.
+Database is created in ElephantSQL.
+All the information is linked to user id, Hence this project supports data analysis with user id as key parameter.

+##Features
+- Users
+- Activities
+- Health Parameters
+- Sleep Monitoring
+- Measurements
+- Exercise Tracker (Gym)

 ## Execute the Repository
 ### Step 1:
 Create a local repository for the project